MarkPearlCoZa/Blog_General/_posts/2016-11-08-What-should-a-new-mob-work-on-first.md

 ## It should be small, but not too small

 Look for work that is small, but not too small.
 If you plan for your first mob session to be 2 hours, avoid work that can be completed in a few minutes.
-Likewise, avoid work that can only be completed in several days.
+Likewise, avoid work that will take several days of solid coding to be completed.
+Often it is hard for people to measure progress on this type of work.

 Rather look for work that will span 2-3 two hour sessions.
 You will find this gives the mob enough time to get comfortable with the problem and the satisfaction of completing something.

 ## It should not have a hard tight deadline